PenfoldTechnology/github-actions-include/README.md

 > Simple but effective partials system for GitHub Actions

-## What it does

-Compiles GitHub Actions workflows with "partials", ie. partial workflow YAML configuration, using an `#!include(partial_name)` directive.
+Adds support for "partials" to GitHub Actions workflows.
+A partial can be a step, job, or any part of a workflow's YAML configuration.
+Include partials using the `#!include(partial_name)` directive.

 ## Example